 Is there any pain associated with the procedure for composite fillings?

-Many patients may experience discomfort during the procedure as a result of the drill removing the decay from the tooth.
-Our dentist may administer additional anesthesia to help the patient remain comfortable during the procedure.
+The dentist may administer anesthesia to make sure the patient is comfortable during the procedure.
 After the procedure the composite fillings, some patients experience mild discomfort.
 The discomfort should resolve within one day, and over the counter pain medications may help the patient remain comfortable.

-Gallagher Cosmetic and Family Dentistry recommends endodontics procedures for patients with cracked teeth.
-Endodontics is a specialty for the diagnosis and treatment of oral health concerns in the root canals of the teeth.
+Endodontics is a specialty for the diagnosis and treatment of oral health concerns involving the nerve canals of the teeth.
 Root canal therapy is used to treat damaged or infected area in the pulp of the tooth.

 What causes cracks in the teeth?